Brian Snitker

-Brian Gerald Snitker (born October 17, 1955) is an American professional baseball coach, manager, and former player.
+Brian Gerald Snitker (born October 17, 1955) is an American professional baseball coach and manager.
 He was the manager for the Atlanta Braves of Major League Baseball (MLB) for 10 seasons from 2016 to 2025.
 Snitker has spent 49 years in the Braves organization, starting as a catcher and first baseman in the Braves' minor league system from 1977 to 1980.

 As manager, Snitker led the Braves to the 2021 World Series, which they won 4 games to 2 over the Houston Astros; it was the franchise's fourth World Series title, their first World Series appearance since 1999 and first championship since 1995.